 Check out their websites for the applicable privacy policies.

-We act as a processor for following organisations:
+We act as a processor of data for following organisations:

 Personal data must be processed fairly and lawfully with respect to you.
 In order to process personal data lawfully, a legal basis must exist.